JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day5 Java Advanced: 介紹 Object-Oriented Programming (OOP) Patterns 之運用並結合 Stream API
+# day5 Java Advanced: Introduction of Object-Oriented Programming (OOP) Patterns with including application of Stream API
 1. This lesson we give a differently Object-oriented design patterns and also create a roughly Account System from Bank for your reference
 > OO1.java
 - Description: This lecture we would like sharing to reader about initializing the global variables by Constructor